jamesmathison/blog/_posts/2017-05-17-strength-in-the-bank.md

 &nbsp;

-> Slow is smooth and smooth is fast.
+> "Slow is smooth and smooth is fast."
+>
 >  – Old military saying

 &nbsp;